Case Studies

 The Adoption Cliff

-An AI-powered diagnostic tool cleared FDA in 11 months — then sat unused.
+An physician-led diagnostic tool cleared FDA in 11 months — then sat unused.
 The device added 12 minutes to a procedure physicians complete in 8.
 No one changed their workflow.

 Category Tag